jeanetsai/jeanetsai.github.io/README.md

 Project status
-- 5:11 To him be the power for ever and ever.-
+~ 5:11 To him be the power for ever and ever.
 ------------------------------
 About this version (20200703)
 ------------------------------